 Click here to see the agenda for the next City Council Meeting

 The City Council is the legislative and policy-making body of the City.
 The City Council formulates city policies in the form of motions, resolutions and ordinances which reflect the needs, wishes and priorities of the citizens of Cotati; promotes the economic, cultural, and governmental well-being of the City; and provides for the orderly operations and development of the City.
+The City Council also serves as the Successor Agency to the former Cotati Community Redevelopment Agency.

 The goal of the City Council is to: